ofutonify/02_LineWeaver/02_LineWeaver/02_LineWeaver.md

 2. Click “Start conversion to XML” to re-generate the XML file
 3. Import the XML back into xTranslator and apply it to the `.esp`.
 You can then re-export the updated XML if needed.
 - If the reconverted XML fails to apply to certain entries, please manually edit them in xTranslator.
-(This can happen when the original text contains invalid formatting.)
+(This can happen when the original text contains invalid formatting)

 ⚠ About the Exported XML
 - The XML generated via reconversion is intended for translation application and testing purposes only.